-Stormwater storage facilities of the drainage system shall be sized for the 100-year, 1-hour design storm.
-Storage facilities may be designed to a 25-year, 1-hour storm event if it can be demonstrated that downstream facilities can safely accommodate flows in excess of the 25-year storm.
-Foothill areas with slopes greater than 15% shall be design to a 100-year, 1-hour storm event regardless of downstream conditions.
+Stormwater storage facilities of the drainage system shall be sized for the 100year, 1-hour design storm.
+Storage facilities may be designed to a 25-year, 1hour storm event if it can be demonstrated that downstream facilities can safely accommodate flows in excess of the 25-year storm.
+Foothill areas with slopes greater than 15% shall be designed to a 100-year, 1-hour storm event regardless of downstream conditions.